 We expected the crowd to be around 80 to 100 but it was more than 140 people who gathered for this from different clubs.

 Volunteers were briefed on the event and the importance of segregation of waste.
 There was a briefing to all participants on the larger motive behind this event and also what impact it will have on every segment.
-Glass, plastic, and synthetic materials were segregated accordingly and kept in different colored bags to dispatch it to a recycling plant.
+Glass, plastic, and synthetic materials were segregated accordingly and kept in different colored bags to be dispatched it to a recycling plant.

 Surfing Swami Foundation @ssfindia along with Mantra Surf Club, Young Indians, and CII wholeheartedly thank all our amazing sponsors Thyme Mangalore, Adventure Worx, Bisleri, Kalbhavi Cashews, Aruna Masala for helping this event run smoothly and successfully.
-And the most important part of today’s event was our volunteer group from clubs in and around Mulki: Lions club Mulki, Leo Club Mulki, Mangalore Bicycle club, Yuvavahini Mulki, Panchadurga Bappandu, Gajanana Sports club Thokuru, Kayak Boyz, Scouts and Guides, and all media personnel present, without you it was impossible to achieve this milestone.
+And the most important part of today’s event was our volunteer group from clubs in and around Mulki: Lions Club Mulki, Leo Club Mulki, Mangalore Bicycle Club, Yuvavahini Mulki, Panchadurga Bappandu, Gajanana Sports Club Thokuru, Kayak Boyz, Scouts and Guides, and all media personnel present, without you it was impossible to achieve this milestone.